rounaksalim95/Distributed_Systems_Assignment1/README.md

 * pyzmq
 * sortedcontainers
 * Mininet
+* python2 (for testing)

 ## Testing
 We use a script-based testing framework to support testing a variety of functions/scenarios.
 Test cases are contained in the "tests" folder.

-The command "sudo ./run_tests" will run all tests and store the result of each test into a log file in the directory of that test.
+The command "sudo ./run_tests" will run all tests and store the result of each test into log files in the directory of that test.

 More information about the test scripts is given in the "tests" directory readme.